 An example par excellence is provided by Ceanothus ‘Blue Pacific’.
 Its spring flowering produces a solid block of electric blue.
 The colour is unarguably sensational, but the sheet of unvarying, indigestible colour stands out crazily from its surroundings, and makes a nonsense of pretty much anything else flowering in the vicinity.
 The only way I can think of really validating it in a whole-garden setting is to use it repeatedly, echoing around the garden, so that it’s deafening chromatic scream can come at me equally from several directions.
 Annoyingly I don’t have any pics to illustrate this, but you can see the plant in question here.

 The kurume azaleas are a bit the same.
-The colour is so outrageously solid that they don’t make any sense in the overall picture unless they’re toned down by something growing up and over them, perhaps, or something growing in front of them, like this single white peony at Wisley.
+The colour is so outrageously solid that they don’t make any sense in the overall picture unless they’re toned down by something growing up and over them, perhaps, or something growing in front of them, like the single white peony at Wisley (image above).
 That way the solid colour just becomes a background for something else, rather than the main – blinding – point itself.

 I’m having the same problem with the potted petunias I’ve been going on about in the last few posts.
 They were getting a bit leggy in early January, so I cut them back to stumps before going camping.
 About three weeks later, the consequent regrowth, which is all at a consistent height, has produced such a solid cushion of colour that I’m tempted to move them away from any of the more modest things in their presence, in an act of floral face-saving.

 Having played with colour for years, I know that I like it best when it varies in its density, so often try to use solid-colour plants with others nearby that are capable of diffusing the solidity into the surrounding green.